ryancswallace/gojobman/README.md

 make install
 ```

-The Makefile provides several other targets for convenience while developing:
+The Makefile provides several other targets for convenience while developing, including:
 * *format*: formats the source code
 * *test*: runs the jobman test suite, including unit tests, end-to-end tests, performance tests, and linters
 * *build*: builds the `jobman` binary for the current platform